"It is health that is real wealth and not pieces of gold and silver." ― Mahatma Gandhi

 It is imperative that we do the following.

 - Work toward Universal Coverage.
 While there are many options to this including Single Payer and public-private hybrid plans, I have advocated for Single Payer since 2009, and will continue to fight toward this goal.
-While other systems may sound attractive, Single Payer is the least expensive, most expansive option, and it removes the profit motive from healthcare.
+While other systems may sound attractive, Single Payer, such as Medicare for All, is the least expensive, most expansive option, and it removes the profit motive from healthcare.